-One area which clearly continues to need improvement is in helping to reduce the harm caused by alcohol and, therefore, it is proposed that this objective and its associated objective regarding smoking cessation be carried over into the quality priorities for 2014/15, as this is a key part of our work with our local population.
+One area which clearly continues to need improvement is in helping to reduce the harm caused by alcohol, and therefore it is proposed that this objective, and its associated objective regarding smoking cessation, be carried over into the Quality Priorities for 2014-2015, as this is a key part of our work with our local population.

-Table 2: Quality priorities for the coming year 2014/15
+Quality Priorities for the coming year 2014-2015

 Trust Strategic Objective Quality Priorities Integrate models of care and pathways to meet patient needs.
 Develop a localities-based model of care with our commissioners.
 Deliver efficient, affordable and effective services and pathways that improve outcomes.
-Improve patient experience in outpatients.
+Improve patient experience in Outpatients.
 Ensure "no decision about me without me" through excellent patient and community engagement.
-Further develop co-creation of healthcare with patients as active partners.
+Further develop co-creation of healthcare with patients as active partners

 Improving the health and well-being of local people.
-Improve the success rate in helping people stop smoking and to reduce the harm caused by alcohol.
+Improve success rate in helping people stop smoking and to reduce the harm caused by alcohol.
 Change the way we work by building a culture of education, innovation, partnership and continuous improvement.
-Work with other Islington stakeholders to develop our pilot Community Education and Practice network.
+Work with other Islington stakeholders to develop our pilot Community Education and Practise network

-Goals agreed with our commissioners (CQUIN framework)
+Quality goals agreed with our commissioners for the year ahead (CQUINS)

-A proportion of Whittington Health's income is conditional on achieving quality improvement and innovation goals agreed between the Trust and our local clinical commissioning groups.
-Under the Commissioning for Quality and Innovation (CQUIN) payment framework, these goals were agreed as representing areas where improvements will result in significant benefits to patient safety, experience and health outcomes.
-Outline details of the CQUINs for 2013/14 are summarised below.
+A proportion of Whittington Health's income in 2014-2015 is conditional on achieving quality improvement and innovation goals agreed between the Trust and our local Clinical Commissioning Groups.
+Under the Commissioning for Quality and Innovation (CQUIN) payment framework, these goals were agreed as representing areas where improvements will result in significant benefits to patient safety, experience and health outcomes.Outline details of the CQUINs for 2013-2014 are summarised below.